-In connection with this offering, we are entering into a Change in Control Severance Agreement with Dr. Barbosa (in substantially the form to be entered into with our NEOs and Mr. Fuhrman) that will supersede the severance and change in control benefits included in his employment agreement.
-Pursuant to the terms of his Change in Control Severance Agreement, in the event Dr. Barbosa's employment is terminated by us other than for "cause" or he experiences a "constructive termination" (each as defined above for the NEOs' change in control severance agreements), then Dr. Barbosa will receive as severance nine months of base salary in a single cash lump sum payment and up to nine months of healthcare continuation coverage premium reimbursement; provided, that if the termination occurs within the period commencing on a "change in control" (as defined above for the NEOs' change in control severance agreements) and ending 12 months after a change in control, the severance will consist of 12 months of base salary paid in a single cash lump sum, 100% of his target bonus paid in a single cash lump sum, up to 12 months of healthcare continuation coverage premium reimbursement and full vesting acceleration for each stock option and other equity award held by Dr. Barbosa.
+In connection with this offering, we are entering into a Change in Control Severance Agreement with Dr. Barbosa (in substantially the form to be entered into with our NEOs and Mr. Fuhrman).
+Pursuant to the terms of his Change in Control Severance Agreement, in the event Dr. Barbosa's employment is terminated by us other than for "cause" or he experiences a "constructive termination" (each as defined above for the NEOs' change in control severance agreements), then Dr. Barbosa will receive as severance nine months of base salary in a single cash lump sum payment and up to nine months of healthcare continuation coverage premium reimbursement; provided, that if the termination or resignation occurs within the period commencing on a "change in control" (as defined above for the NEOs' change in control severance agreements) and ending 12 months after a change in control, the severance will consist of 12 months of base salary paid in a single cash lump sum, 100% of his target bonus paid in a single cash lump sum, up to 12 months of healthcare continuation coverage premium reimbursement and full vesting acceleration for each stock option and other equity award held by Dr. Barbosa.
 Dr. Barbosa must timely deliver an effective release of claims to us in order to be eligible for the foregoing severance benefits.